dslmeinte/UIScript/Design.md

 Whitespace between the tag name, the CSS class and ID specification is optional, and CSS class and ID specifications can be in any order.

 After that, a dictionary of named argument values follows.
+If the value of an argument "emits" a name matching an argument name (such as `todos`), then you can omit the argument's name.
+So, `:todos` acts as shorthand for `todos: todos`.

 The actual contents follow between `{}`.